Featurevisor

 Output

-The build output can be found in the dist directory.
+The build output can be found in the datafiles directory.

 If your featurevisor.config.js file looks like this: